wyfo/apischema/docs/pydantic_difference.md

 This approach has far fewer limitations.
 It also allows to add feature in to *Apischema* (in the library directly or in a plugin) more easily, without breaking the paradigm; in fact, third-party plugin cannot add methods to `BaseModel` (without breaking static checking), and if *pydantic* adds a method, you have to make sure it will not mangle your model namespace.

+### *Apischema* can use both *camelCase* and *snake_case* with the same types

+While *pydantic* field aliases are fixed at model creation, *Apischema* [let you choose](json_schema.md#dynamic-aliasing-and-default-aliaser) which aliasing you want at (de)serialization time.

+It can be convenient if you need to juggle with cases for the same models between frontend and other backend services for example.

 ### *Apischema* allows you to use composition over inheritance

 [Merged fields](data_model.md#composition-over-inheritance---composed-dataclasses-merging) is a distinctive *Apischema* feature that is very handy to build complexe model from smaller fragments; you don't have to merge yourself the fields of your fragments in a complex class with a lot of fields, *Apischema* deal with it for you, and your code is kept simple.